 The Secretariat is co-hosted by members of the Board (also referred to as “co-hosts”) who, in addition to their role on the Board, provide the resources required to maintain the operational capacity and neutral convening functions of the Secretariat.
 Current co-hosts are Norad, UNDP, and UNICEF.

 The Secretariat is overseen by two co-leads who manage the Secretariat as an independent entity accountable to the governance board.
-The DPGA’s two co-leads are Liv Marte Nordhaug and Lucy Harris.
+Read more about the DPGA Secretariat here.

 The DPGA is governed by a board which functions as a strategic decision-making and oversight body for the DPGA Secretariat.
 The board consists of member-organisations who demonstrate a strong commitment to digital public goods and are committed to supporting the DPGA’s mission and mandate.

 - German Federal Ministry for Economic Cooperation and Development (BMZ)

 - Sierra Leone Directorate of Science, Technology and Innovation (DSTI)

 The DPGA is composed of organisations aligned around a shared vision for digital cooperation and a commitment to working collaboratively to advance digital public goods.
 The Secretariat uses the DPGA Annual Roadmap as a formal coordination, alignment, engagement, and communication tool for the DPG ecosystem.